-The Axis-K410-V1 uses the Intel\AC-9260NGW which is a wide temp wireless card and when used in conjunction with the Taoglas Stingray antenna, the coax cable needs to be at least 1m in length to comply with the FCC regulations.
+The Axis-K410-V1 uses the Intel_AC-9260NGW which is a wide temp wireless card and when used in conjunction with the Taoglas Stingray antenna, the coax cable needs to be at least 1m in length to comply with the FCC regulations.
 Anything less will violate the radio grant allowance for gain on 5GHz.

-The F91 main unit should be installed using the AXIS TF9902 Surface Mount mounting bracket securing it to a fixed mounting location inside the vehicle.
-The F91 series should be connected to the server via a cat5/cat6 cable, as the server will power the F91 main unit via POE power.
+The Axis main unit should be installed using the AXIS TF9902 Surface Mount mounting bracket securing it to a fixed mounting location inside the vehicle.
+The AXIS F91 Main Units should be connected to the server via a cat5/cat6 cable, as the server will power the main unit via PoE power.

-Run the coax cable for the 2 sensors through the vehcile from their install location back to the F91 main unit.
+Run the coax cable for the 2 sensors through the vehcile from their install location back to the Axis main unit.

-- The primary cable runs for the sensor unit will be from the front windhshiled back to the F91 main unit and from the transportation area back to the F91 main unit - Once the coax cables are run and connected back to the main unit, the camera sensors can now be installed.
+- The primary cable runs for the sensor unit will be from the front windhshiled back to the main unit and from the transportation area back to the main unit. - Once the coax cables are run and connected back to the main unit, the camera sensors can now be installed.